National Highways: Responsibilities

 National Highways is responsible for operating, maintaining and improving the strategic road network (SRN) – the motorways and major A roads in England.
-The SRN comprises over 4000 mi of road and includes various structures such as bridges, tunnels, drainage systems and technology assets including variable message signs and cabling.
+The SRN comprises over 4000 mi of road and includes structures such as bridges, tunnels, drainage systems and technology assets including variable message signs and cabling.
 The SRN includes only around 2% of the total road length in England, but it carries around a third of all its motor vehicle traffic.

 National Highways is responsible for the Design Manual for Roads and Bridges (DMRB) providing the standards, advice notes and other documents relating to the design, assessment and operation of trunk roads, including motorways in the United Kingdom.
 The manual is produced by National Highways in conjunction with the devolved governments of Wales, Scotland and Northern Ireland.
 The manual is also used in some parts of the Commonwealth.

-The authority also produces the Manual of Contract Documents for Highway Works (MCHW), and Asset Maintenance and Operation Requirements (AMOR) which supersedes the Network Maintenance Manual and Routine and Winter Service Codes, and its predecessor the Trunk Road Maintenance Manual.
+The authority produces the Manual of Contract Documents for Highway Works (MCHW), and Asset Maintenance and Operation Requirements (AMOR) which supersedes the Network Maintenance Manual and Routine and Winter Service Codes, and its predecessor the Trunk Road Maintenance Manual.
+Contractors and subcontractors are generally paid via a project bank account, which is the agency's default mechanism for ensuring that payments flow down through the supply chain, and prevent payment hold-ups for sub-contractors undertaking work on behalf of a prime contractor.

 Operating the network

 National Highways' operations are split into areas which are loosely based on the regions of England.
-These regions are subdivided into nine operational areas as well as eleven areas and routes which are managed by DBFO (Design-Build-Finance-Operate) companies.
-Each area is managed and maintained by an area team (the Managing Agent; MA) and a contractor (the Managing Agent Contractor; MAC).
-The M6 Toll is a PFI concession which is also part of the strategic road network.
+These regions are subdivided into nine operational areas.
+Eleven areas and routes are managed by DBFO (Design-Build-Finance-Operate) companies.
+Each area is managed and maintained by an area team, with a Managing Agent, MA, and a contractor, the Managing Agent Contractor, MAC.
+The M6 Toll is a PFI concession, which is part of the strategic road network.